 The patent includes drawings of what the proposed self-driving trucks would look like, with variations in size and number of compartments.
 It does not provide a thorough explanation of the technology, but as Quartz notes, Google has already been testing self-driving cars while its parent company Alphabet is looking to the sky with the development of a drone delivery program.

-PC Mag reached out to Google to ask about plans to release a fleet of autonomous trucks.
+to ask about plans to release a fleet of autonomous trucks.
 The company would not comment on that specific point, but a spokesperson said that Google holds patents for "a variety of ideas – some of those ideas later mature into real products or services, some don't.
 Prospective product announcements should not necessarily be inferred from our patents."